Complete guide to 5G

 5G security is going to become increasingly important, with the UK Government aiming for the majority of the population to be covered by a 5G signal by 2027.
-As major network operators launch new services around the world - including EE 5G, Vodafone 5G, and Three 5G - much of the debate surrounding the network has been around the 5G security risks it represents.
+As major network operators launch new services around the world - including EE 5G and Vodafone 5G - much of the debate surrounding the network has been around the 5G security risks it represents.

 The security of telecom networks is at the top of the agenda for both the UK and US governments.
 And as 5G opens up more opportunities in areas such as healthcare, manufacturing and transport, the reality is that it is becoming an increasingly attractive target for cyber criminals, as it increases the available threat surface along with the consequences of any damage inflicted.

 Back in June 2019, The Science and Technology Committee asked suppliers, network operators and academics - including the Global Cyber Security and Privacy Officer of Huawei - about the possible security risks involved with 5G communications networks and to what extent those risks could be managed.